-Online courses offer flexible scheduling, allowing students to view pre-recorded lecture videos at their own pace, and to complete assignments and tests remotely (however, note that final exams for 2021 Fall Term online courses will be held in person during the December 2021 examinations period).
+Online courses offer flexible scheduling, allowing students to view pre-recorded lecture videos at their own pace, and to complete assignments remotely (however, note that most midterms and final exams for 2023 Fall Term online courses will be held in person during the term and the December 2023 final examination period).

 We recommend online courses for students who are skilled at managing their time while working independently and who are comfortable reaching out for assistance if needed.

 The deadline to request enrolment in a 2023 Fall Term first-year engineering online course is Friday, September 15, 2023 at 11:59 p.m.
 EDT.